Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 ID of the player resource Speed Up Secondary Percentage.
 Check [here](../../resources/resources/#261-speed-up-secondary-percentage "Jump to: Game Mecahnicsc > Resources > #261-speed-up-secondary-percentage") for more info about what this resource does.

-### 11.237. cAttributeExtraElephantConvertResist
+### 11.237. cAttributeCivNameOverride

 Value: `#!cpp int 262`

-ID of the player resource Extra Elephant Convert Resist.
-Check [here](../../resources/resources/#262-extra-elephant-convert-resist "Jump to: Game Mecahnicsc > Resources > #262-extra-elephant-convert-resist") for more info about what this resource does.
+ID of the player resource Civ Name Override.
+Check [here](../../resources/resources/#262-civilization-name-override "Jump to: Game Mecahnicsc > Resources > #262-civilization-name-override") for more info about what this resource does.

 ### 11.238. cAttributeStartingScoutID